smussenden/russia-disinformation-analysis/memo-01.md

 * Portfolio: Newsworthy findings based on analysis, preferably incorporated into a story

 _Deliverables_
-* Statistical information about RT America's articles from 2015 to the present
+* Statistical information about themes present in RT America's articles from 2015 to the present (details TBD based on exploratory analysis and needs of JOUR-628N)

 ## Phase 3: Add Updating Feature and Build Ongoing Tool

 _Learning Goals_
 * Update the scraper with the ability to update a database on a schedule
-* Portfolio: Produce a useable tool for the industry
+* Portfolio: Useable tool for the industry

 _Deliverables_
 * a.
 Updated version of the RT scraper that can update a database on a schedule without re-scraping old information